+The cost limit specified by the State is (select one):

+0 The following dollar amount:

+Specify dollar amount:

+The dollar amount (select one)

+Is adjusted each year that the waiver is in effect by applying the following formula:

+Specify the formula:

+May be adjusted during the period the waiver is in effect.
+The State will submit a waiver amendment

+0 to CMS to adjust the dollar amount.
+The following percentage that is less than 100% of the institutional average:

+Specify percent:

+0 Other:

+Specify:

+: Participant Access and Eligibility

+B- 2 2: Individual Cost Limit (2 of 2)

+ers provide ed in Appendix B-2-a indicate that you do not need to complete this section.
-- b.
-Method of Implementation of the Individual Cost Limit.
-When an individual cost limit is specified in Item B-2-a, specify the procedures that are followed to determine in advance of waiver entrance that the individual's health and welfare can be assured within the cost limit: - c.
-Participant Safeguards.
-When the State specifies an individual cost limit in Item B-2-a and there is a change in the participant's condition or circumstances post-entrance to the waiver that requires the provision of services in an amount that exceeds the cost limit in order to assure the participant's health and welfare, the State has established the following safeguards to avoid an adverse impact on the participant (check each that applies):

-The participant is referred to another waiver that can accommodate the individual's needs.

-Additional services in excess of the individual cost limit may be authorized.
+procedure of Implementation of the Individual Cost Limit.
+When an individual cost limit is specified in Item B-2-a, specify tes that are followed to determine in advance of waiver entrance that the individual's health and welfare can be assure e cost limit:

+participan exceeds th avoid an a Int Safeguards.
+When the State specifies an individual cost limit in Item B-2-a and there is a change in the nt's condition or circumstances post-entrance to the waiver that requires the provision of services in an amount that he cost limit in order to assure the participant's health and welfare, the State has established the following safeguards adverse impact on the participant (check each that applies): participant is referred to another waiver that can accommodate the individual's needs. itional services in excess of the individual cost limit may be authorized.

-Specify the procedures for authorizing additional services, including the amount that may be authorized:
+rify the procedures for authorizing additional services, including the amount that may be authorized:

+Spee

-Other safeguard(s)
+Othe er safeguard(s)

+~ bify:

-a.
+file:///C:/Users/hsteffl/AppData/Local/Microsoft/Windows/Temporary...
+2/25/2015 a.
 Unduplicated Number of Participants.
 The following table specifies the maximum number of unduplicated participants who are served in each year that the waiver is in effect.
 The State will submit a waiver amendment to CMS to modify the number of participants specified for any year(s), including when a modification is necessary due to legislative appropriation or another reason.
 The number of unduplicated participants specified in this table is basis for the cost-neutrality calculations in Appendix J:

-Table: B-3-
+Table: B-3-a

 Waiver Year Unduplicated Number of Participants

 Year 1 5260

 Year 2 5365

-Year 3 5470
+Year 3 4870

-Year 4 5575
+Year 4 4975

-Year 5 5680
+Year 5 5080

-b.
+- b.
 Limitation on the Number of Participants Served at Any Point in Time.
 Consistent with the unduplicated number of participants specified in Item B-3-a, the State may limit to a lesser number the number of participants who will be served at any point in time during a waiver year.
-Indicate whether the State limits the number of participants in this way: (select one):

-The State does not limit the number of participants that it serves at any point in time during a waiver year.

-○ The State limits the number of participants that it serves at any point in time during a waiver year.
+Indicate whether the State limits the number of participants in this way: (select one): - I The State does not limit the number of participants that it serves at any point in time during a waiver year. - O The State limits the number of participants that it serves at any point in time during a waiver year.